If you haven’t taught your teen to make, do and fix, you’ve failed them, says mum of three teens Maria Honey.

 Recently it dawned on me that my teens are at a loss in the “make, do, and fix” department.
 I’d like to blame it on this generation and all the tech they use, but honestly, I think I’m just not putting in the time and energy to help them learn this stuff.
 So if I want them to have good life DIY skills, I realised that I’m going to have to create a home environment with projects happening, and then give them the chance to step in and have a go.

 Making a plan

 I enlisted my 15-year-old to build six large planter boxes to help me develop the vege garden I have always dreamed of.
-No, in case you’re wondering, he didn’t do it for free – I decided to pay him for his labour in order to give the project an enthusiastic kick start (and because I would have paid cold, hard cash for these planter boxes anyway – that’s how much I wanted them).
+No, in case you’re wondering, he didn’t do it for free ?
+I decided to pay him for his labour in order to give the project an enthusiastic kick start (and because I would have paid cold, hard cash for these planter boxes anyway).
 As a parent, I feel great about the ongoing enjoyment and satisfaction my son is getting out of this project.
 It’s a changing feast of vegetables that’s always fun to watch.

 Garden planter boxes are super simple to make, and it’s not too much of a problem if a few little mistakes are made in the process.

 Setting up for success

 A word to the wise: Now is not the time to be a total control freak.
 Look at this project as an opportunity for your teen to get their hands dirty, practise some new skills, and learn from their mistakes.
 Here’s how we got the project underway.